bloominstituteoftechnology/module-challenge-intro-to-git/README.md

   - [ ] Use your own student fork as the base (compare across forks, base-fork -> master).
   - [ ] Add your PM as a reviewer on the Pull-Request
 - [ ] PM then will count the Assignment as done by merging the HW back into master "STUDENT FORK".

+## Stretch

+Once you have successfully submitted Pull Requests for all three projects, you can go back through your projects during this sprint and work on the stretch goals for each project.